Waterbeach

-Waterbeach is an expanding village 6 mi north of Cambridge on the edge of The Fens, in the South Cambridgeshire district of Cambridgeshire, England.
+Waterbeach is a village 6 mi north of Cambridge on the edge of The Fens, in the South Cambridgeshire district of Cambridgeshire, England.
 It was designated a "new town" in 2018.

 History

 Early periods

 Waterbeach is on the Car Dyke, a Roman waterway traceable as far as Lincoln.
 Archaeological work in 2020 found a seemingly Roman settlement on the north side of the village.

 Waterbeach appears in the 1086 Domesday Book as Vtbech.
 In the 12th century, the Knights Templar occupied Denny Abbey to the north of the village.
 The Abbey structures and the area immediately surrounding it are protected as a scheduled monument.
 The core historic buildings of Denny Abbey are open to the public and managed by the Farmland Museum.
 Waterbeach Abbey and a stretch of the Car Dyke, both on the southern side of the village, are also scheduled monuments.

 The attorney and parliamentarian John Yaxley acquired an estate at Waterbeach by 1610 and resided in the village.
 He and Edward Aungier of Cambridge bought the manors of Waterbeach and Causeway from the Crown for £900 in 1614.